Nyhavn 49: Early history

 The site was originally part of two separate properties.
-One of them was by 1689 as No. 27 in St. Ann's Quarter (Sankt Annæ Kvarter) owned by Marcus Rotsteen.
+One of them was by 1689 as No. 27 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) owned by Marcus Rotsteen.
 The other one was by 1689 as No. 28 owned by tanner Villum Lydersen.
-Two adjoining sections of the two properties were by 1756 as No. 26 and No. 68 owned by skipper Jens Larsen.
+The present property emerged in 1730 when Toldbodgade (then Ny Toldbodgade) was extended to Nyhavn.
+A plan from 1731 indicates that it belonged to one Oeder Cassel at that time.

-The corner building was constructed as a warehouse for skipper Jens Karsen in 1744—46.
-The facade on Nyhavn featured a four-bay, rounded wall dormer with the '1744' over the windows.
+The present building on the site was constructed as a warehouse for skipper Jens Larsen in 1744–46.
+In the new cadastre of 1756, Lassen's property was still listed with two cadastral numbers, No. 25 and 79 in St. Ann's East Quarter, in spite of the fact that it had a single owner and that a single building stood on the site.
+The facade on Nyhavn featured a four-bay, rounded wall dormer with the date '1744' written above the windows.
 The facade on Toldbodgade featured a crow-stepped gable.